Why Does My Roof Make Loud Noises in Winter? A Minnesota Roofer Explains

 5. Metal Flashing and Vent Movement

-Normal vs. Concerning Roof Noises: How to Tell the Difference
+Normal vs. Concerning Roof Noises

 | Sound Type | Likely Cause | Concern Level | Action Needed |